-In the US, liability for warranty claims is generally capped at consideration for breach of fundamental warranties and at between 10 to 20 per cent of consideration for breach of business warranties.
-It is still common for escrow mechanisms to be used for such transactions (including in relation to private equity and management sellers) with sellers depositing about 5 to 15 per cent of the equity value in an escrow account to settle claims against the buyer.
-That being said, representation and warranty insurance is increasingly prevalent in US private M&A transactions particularly with respect to divestitures by financial sponsors who insist on 'no seller indemnity' deals in which representations and warranties expire at closing and there is no ongoing exposure.
-Such insurance is also often used in conjunction with 'public companystyle' private M&A transactions in the US where, as is the case for US public M&A transactions, the buyer will have no claim under the acquisition documents against any seller other than in relation to breach of fundamental representations or covenants or fraud.
-'Public companystyle' private M&A transactions in the US are still uncommon but there has been a steady increase in its use over the years in a seller-friendly market environment.
+In the United States, similarly, liability for warranty claims is generally capped at consideration for breach of fundamental warranties and at less than 20 per cent of consideration for breach of business warranties.
+It is still common for escrow mechanisms to be used for such transactions (including in relation to private equity and management sellers) with sellers depositing no more than 20 per cent of the equity value in an escrow account to settle claims against the buyer.
+That being said, representation and warranty insurance is increasingly prevalent in US private M&A transactions, particularly with respect to divestitures by financial sponsors who insist on 'no seller indemnity' deals in which representations and warranties expire at closing and there is no ongoing exposure.
+Such insurance is also often used in conjunction with 'public company-style' private M&A transactions in the United States where, as is the case for US public M&A transactions, the buyer will have no claim under the acquisition documents against any seller other than in relation to breach of fundamental representations or covenants or fraud.
+'Public company-style' private M&A transactions in the US are still uncommon but there has been a steady increase in its use over the years in a seller-friendly market environment.

 Arguably, an escrow provides better protection for the buyer as it is a source of actual funds that it can access if there is a breach of warranty.
-Administratively, it is also an easier process to seek the release of funds from an escrow agent compared with having to bring a claim under a warranty and indemnity insurance policy, not least as such cover is subject to various exclusions (eg, fines and penalties, environmental liabilities and cyber-attack liabilities), and there will always be a degree of mismatch between the loss suffered by a buyer as a result of a breach of warranty and the loss that a buyer can actually recover under such insurance.
+Administratively, it is also an easier process to seek the release of funds from an escrow agent compared with having to bring a claim under a warranty and indemnity insurance policy, not least as such cover is subject to various exclusions (for example, fines and penalties, environmental liabilities and cyber-attack liabilities), and there will always be a degree of mismatch between the loss suffered by a buyer as a result of a breach of warranty and the loss that a buyer can actually recover under such insurance.